-The three voting systems on the ballot in this fall’s referendum are: Dual Member, Mixed Member, and Rural Urban Proportional.
+The three voting systems that were proposed for use in BC in the 2018 referendum were: Dual Member, Mixed Member, and Rural Urban Proportional.

-- Seats in the legislature will closely reflect how voters vote in each region of BC
+- Seats in the legislature would closely reflect how voters vote in each region of BC

-- Voters will be able to vote for individual candidates
+- Voters would be able to vote for individual candidates

-- The number of MLAs in each region will not decrease
+- The number of MLAs in each region would not decrease

 Videos from Elections BC